sarahcalande/practice/README.md

 Since we are using optimistic rendering, you shouldn't have to do anything with the response.

-To test your code you should be able to refresh the page and see the number of likes be the increased number.
+To test your code you should be able to refresh your index.html and see the number of likes be the increased number.

 ## Step 4 - Comment Feature (Frontend)